• Disease Overview

 Diagnosis

-A diagnosis of Smith-Magenis syndrome is based upon identification of characteristic symptoms, a detailed patient and family history, a thorough clinical evaluation and a variety of specialized genetic tests.
-The diagnosis of SMS is confirmed when deletion 17p11.2 (cytogenetic analysis or microarray) or RAI1 gene mutation is identified.
+The diagnosis of Smith-Magenis syndrome is based upon identification of characteristic symptoms, a detailed patient and family history, a thorough clinical evaluation and a variety of specialized genetic tests.
+The diagnosis of SMS is confirmed when deletion 17p11.2 (cytogenetic analysis or microarray) or RAI1 gene variant is identified.

 Clinical Testing and Workup

-In the past, a specific chromosomal study known as G-band analysis, which demonstrates missing (deleted) material on chromosome 17p, was used to help obtain a diagnosis of SMS.
-Chromosomes may be obtained from a blood sample.
+In the past, a specific chromosomal study known as G-band analysis, which shows missing (deleted) material on chromosome 17p, was used to help obtain a diagnosis of SMS.
+Chromosomes may be studied from a blood sample.
 During this test the chromosomes are stained so that they can be more easily seen and then are examined under a microscope where the missing segment of chromosome 17p can be detected (karyotyping).
 To determine the precise breakpoint, a more sensitive test known as fluorescent in situ hybridization (FISH) may be necessary.
-During a FISH exam, probes marked by a specific color of fluorescent dye are attached to a specific chromosome allowing researchers to better view that specific region of the chromosome.
+During a FISH exam, probes marked by a specific color of fluorescent dye are attached to a specific chromosome allowing a better view of that specific region of the chromosome.

 • < Previous section